 Can’t find answers to your questions on chalk painting?
-This post has everything you need to know about chalk painting and how to use chalk paint wax to tips on distressing and more!
+This post has everything you need to know about chalk painting and how to use chalk paint wax finish!

-One of my readers’ favorite posts is the one with 7 Chalk Painting Tips for Beginners.
-I love encouraging others to try this technique that is easy and fun!
+One of my readers’ favorite posts is the one with Chalk Painting Tips for Beginners.
+I love encouraging others to try this decorative paint that is easy and fun!

-You may think chalk painting is only for the rustic farmhouse look.
+You may think chalk painting is only to achieve the rustic farmhouse look.
 I believe this painting technique can be used in many more applications such as furniture makeovers, updating a coffee table or even kitchen cabinets!

-Here is a list of all the products my husband and I recommend for chalk painting.
+Here is a list of all the products I recommend for chalk painting.
 (You can also visit my Amazon store here!)

 I’m linking a ton of resources that should be easily accessible.
-There are many different types available now.
-As I try different brands I’ll link to the ones that I like.
+There are many different types of chalk paint available now and as I try different brands I’ll link to the ones I like.

 Simple Green Degreaser and Cleaner (for cleaning furniture)

-DecoArt Americana Chalky Finish Paint (is one we love and is less expensive)
+DecoArt Americana Chalky Finish Paint (is one I love and is less expensive)

 FolkArt Home Décor Chalk Finish Paint